ashmitsamanta/first_python_project/README.md

 # first_python_projects

-This repositorie contains my first Python programs — small, functional scripts I wrote while learning the basics.
+This repository contains my first Python programs — small, functional scripts I wrote while learning the basics.

+---

-#1.Password Strength Checker
+## 1. Password Strength Checker

 A command-line Python tool that scores password strength based on length, character variety, predictability, and membership in a common-password list.

-## How it works
+### How it works

 - **Common-password check (instant fail):** if the password matches an entry in a known-weak list, it scores 0 and stops there — no partial